divya1211/math-expression-detection/README.md

 - Every image is passed through easyOCR to get both bounding boxes and the text for each box.
 - All the non-math expressions text is removed using the trained BERT classifier.
-- Non-maximal supression is appled to all the bounding boxes to combine intersecting windows.
+- Non-maximal supression is applied to all the bounding boxes to combine intersecting windows.
 - Plot the final boxes and save them in `bb` folder.
 - Voila!